vkottler/rcmpy/README.md

   -h, --help            show this help message and exit -p POLL_RATE, --poll-rate POLL_RATE
-                        poll period in seconds (default: 0.1s) -s, --single-pass     only run a single iteration
+                        poll period in seconds (default: 0.1s) -s, --shell           set to run a shell command
+  -i, --single-pass     only run a single iteration

 ```